sarastinson/lab-book/README.md

-TODO: Add more to the title of your project here

 # lab-book:

 Landing place for notebooks in progress.

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, doc and R folders.

 The following folders contain: